shareup/sqlite/README.md

 ## Introduction

-[Database]() is a simple Swift wrapper around [SQLite](http://www.sqlite.org/).
+`SQLite` is a simple Swift wrapper around [SQLite](http://www.sqlite.org/).
 It is intended to act as an introduction to SQLite for Swift developers.
 You can read more about that [here](https://shareup.app/blog/building-a-lightweight-sqlite-wrapper-in-swift/).
 Database allows developers to use pure SQL to access or modify their database without forcing them to deal with all the tiresome minutia involved in configuring SQLite databases and queries or converting from Swift types to the C types that SQLite expects.

 ## Installation